AusClimateService/npcp/reports/phase1/phase1_report.md

       Results are shown for a GCM (top left),
       RCM forced by that GCM (bottom left) and various bias correction methods applied to those model data (rows).
+      (MAE = mean absolute error.)
     </em>
 </p>

 For the cross validation task, all the bias correction methods perform similarity well with respect to the annual mean (e.g. Figure 2 & 3).
-The relative ranking of the methods in terms of the spatial mean average error differs depending on exactly which RCM and variable is assessed.
+The relative ranking of the methods in terms of the spatial mean absolute error differs depending on exactly which RCM and variable is assessed.
 It does not appear to make much difference whether the data are dynamically downscaled prior to bias correction or not.